Ten Years Anniversary (Part 2 of 2)

 Nutrition can very easily turn to a divisive conversation, blurring the lines between “picking-my-brain” to “just jokes!” .

 “Science” is hardly “small talk”.
 I happen to be “the one” predisposed towards the more (unintended that is) amusement ride.
-Before I even get to fully (and succinctly) explain a concept or reasoning, another question, and then another, overlaps in mere seconds.
+Before I even get to fully (and succinctly) explain a concept or reasoning, another question followed by another overlaps in mere seconds.

-If you find yourself “carpet-bombed” with questions one after another, and/or constantly “skipped” in-between sentences, may I advise – craft a polite exit as soon as possible.
+If you find yourself “carpet-bombed” and/or constantly “skipped” in-between sentences, may I advise – craft a polite exit as soon as possible.

 TLDR; don’t provoke but listen.
 Observe, before you react.
-Stay quiet when you’re in the loud environment.
+Stay quiet when you’re in a loud environment.
 Take in as much information as you can, before you respond or participate.

 7/10